 Keep a human in the loop.
 AI drafts, you decide.
 Especially for anything client-facing, legal, or financial.
 Confident-sounding AI output can still be wrong — always review before sending.

 Know Canada’s privacy rules.
 Don’t feed customer personal information into AI tools that store data offshore without understanding your obligations.
-Canada’s upcoming privacy framework carries penalties up to 5% of global revenue for serious violations.
+Canada’s proposed Consumer Privacy Protection Act (Bill C-27) included penalties up to 5% of global revenue for serious violations.
+Although the bill died when Parliament was prorogued in January 2025, successor legislation is expected — and PIPEDA still governs how you handle personal data today.
 Build good habits now.

 The Bottom Line

 Canadian AI adoption doubled in a year.
 BC’s AI sector doubled in three years.
-Sixty percent of small business owners are already using AI tools.
+Seventy-one percent of Canadian SMBs are already using AI in their operations.
 The productivity gains are documented, the funding is available, and the technology has arrived inside the tools you already use.

 The only question left is whether you’re going to build a strategy around it, or keep watching from the sidelines while your competitors do.